corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/ledger-graph.md

 Before proceeding, check to ensure that your transfer completed successfully and that the files' sizes don't differ from the originals that you received.

-If you're installing the <nobr>`ledger-graph-confidential-identities`</nobr> CorDapp, please refer to the [LedgerGraph](./ledger-graph.md) operations guide for information on how to configure it to properly handle confidential identities.
+If you're installing the <nobr>`ledger-graph-confidential-identities`</nobr> CorDapp, please refer to the Confidential Identities section of this document.

 ### Restart the Node